CALL US phone icon 0171-4081962 phone icon 98962-77713

 • February Festivals:-

-• • Vasant Panchmi – It is celebrated to welcome spring and includes offering prayers to Goddesses Saraswati, the deity of knowledge, music and art.
+• a.)
+Vasant Panchmi – It is celebrated to welcome spring and includes offering prayers to Goddesses Saraswati, the deity of knowledge, music and art.

-• • Maha Shivaratri - This festival is dedicated to Lord Shiva and is celebrated with long night prayers, during which devotees offer bael leaves, fruits, and milk to the Shiva Lingam.
+• b.)
+Maha Shivaratri - This festival is dedicated to Lord Shiva and is celebrated with long night prayers, during which devotees offer bael leaves, fruits, and milk to the Shiva Lingam.

 • March Festivals:-

-• • Ram Navami – It is celebrated the birth of Lord Rama and involves doing bhajans, prayer and enchanting mantas and offering prayers in the Ram temples.
+• b.)
+Ram Navami – It is celebrated the birth of Lord Rama and involves doing bhajans, prayer and enchanting mantas and offering prayers in the Ram temples.

 • April Festivals:-

-• • Baisakhi - It is the harvest festival celebrated mainly in Punjab as it marks Punjabi New year.
+• a.)
+Baisakhi - It is the harvest festival celebrated mainly in Punjab as it marks Punjabi New year.
 It is also associated with the formation of KHALSA in Sikhism

 • May Festivals:-